 Third Time's A Charm

 The Journal Bulletin and Evening Bulletin started choosing All-Scholastic, All-Star and All-State hockey teams as far back as 1910 but not annually until the 1926-27 season.
 The Journal Bulletin chose teams consistently starting in 1929.
 There is only a select few who were chosen three consecutive seasons as first team selections.
-From the inaugural season in 1902-03 to 1998-99 there have only been sixteen players to be so honored.
-Defenseman Joe Brogden of Hope (1927, 1928, 1929) was the first to do so.
-Brogden was a superb two-way player who is remembered for spoiling Cranston's chances of winning the 1929 pennant.
+From the inaugural season in 1902-03 to 1998-99 there have only been seventeen players to be so honored.
+Cranston's Fred Cuddy (1926, 1927, 1928) became the first forward and Joe Brogden of Hope (1928, 1929, 1930) the first defenseman to do so.
+Cuddy was Cranston's high scoring captain who led Cranston to the 1927 and 1928 pennant and Brogden was a superb two-way player who is remembered for spoiling Cranston's chances of winning the 1929 pennant.

 Next came Carroll "Red" Gould of Cranston (1929, 1930, 1931).
 Gould was the star forward on the legendary undefeated 1931 "Flying Green Thunderbolt" squad which had Anthony Parrillo in net.
 Parrillo's first-team selection in 1931 spoiled La Salle goaltender Clem "Turkey" Harnedy's bid for three straight selections as he settled for second team in his junior year.
 Flashy forwards Henri Gauron of Mount St. Charles (1932, 1933, 1934) and Walter "Dewey" Kehoe of La Salle (1934, 1935, 1936) completed the decade of three-peats.